Posted on 3/11/2015 in Digital Marketing

 What is a Conversion Rate?

 Google defines the Conversion Rate as “the average number of conversions per ad click”.
 They state that “conversion rates are calculated by simply taking the number of conversions and dividing that by the number of total ad clicks that can be tracked to a conversion during the same time period.
 For example, if you had 50 conversions from 1,000 clicks, your conversion rate would be 5%, since 50 ÷ 1,000 = 5%”.
 The average conversion rate is 1%, but like the CTR, each industry has its own average.
 A low conversion rate can mean that your product or service is not clearly defined or that your call to action was not clear enough to warrant a purchase.
 It could also be that your form fill was too long or too broad.
 To increase your conversion rate, try A/B testing your landing pages and optimizing them with keywords targeted toward your ideal visitors.
-Adding a customer testimonial or special offer can also help.
+Adding a customer testimonial or a special offer can also help.

 So What’s More Important: CTR or Conversion Rate?

-Although the click through rate is important, the ultimate goal of the ad is a sale or a lead, making the conversion rate the more important success metric.
+Although the click-through rate is important, the ultimate goal of the ad is a sale or a lead, making the conversion rate the more important success metric.
 If you are driving traffic to the pages but you are not converting, the traffic was irrelevant.
 What’s the point in advertising if you aren’t going to convert searchers?

 If you need help driving the right visitors to your website to help increase conversions, contact Wakefly today.